cortexlabs/cortex/docs/faq.md

 ## Can I use Cortex with my existing codebase?

-Yes you can!
+Yes you can.
 Your custom packages will be installed and made available for use in the Cortex pipeline.